 Decisions expected to be taken in coming weeks by Cabinet can be found on the latest Forward Plan.

-In Rotherham there are 63 elected Councillors with three Councillors for each of the 21 wards.
+In Rotherham there are currently 60 elected Councillors with three Councillors for each of the 21 wards - there are vacant seats in Anston & Woodsetts, Maltby and Rother Vale, which will be filled at the next election.
 For many issues relating to the council, your local councillor would be your first point of contact.
-These wards and the number of councillors will change at the next local elections in 2020.
+These wards and the number of councillors will change at the next local elections in May 2021.